fair-data-collective/excel2rdf-site/docs/ManualWorkflow.md

 ## Validation

-Several SKOS validation sites exist, in case you want to perform validations or quality checks beyond what SKOS Play provides.
+Several SKOS validation sites exist, in case you want to perform additional validations or quality checks beyond what SKOS Play provides.
-For example, [SKOSify](https://github.com/NatLibFi/Skosify) and [qSKOS](https://github.com/cmader/qSKOS) are two examples of such validators.
+For example, [SKOSify](https://github.com/NatLibFi/Skosify) and [qSKOS](https://github.com/cmader/qSKOS) are two examples of such validators, although the latter requires some installation.

 ## Submission to BioPortal or OntoPortal

-[BioPortal](https://bioportal.bioontology.org) allows anyone to submit an ontology.
+[BioPortal](https://bioportal.bioontology.org) (its web site is at https://bioontology.org) allows anyone to submit an ontology.
 Simply visit the [Ontologies page]((https://bioportal.bioontology.org/ontologies) and click on the Submit New Ontology button.
 (The site requests that ontologies that are not of value for public use be submitted as private resources, but there are no constraints on ontology submissions based on their subject.)

-When you submit your ontology, be sure to select the SKOS option for ontology type.
+When you submit your ontology, be sure to select the `SKOS` option for ontology type.
-The ontology will still parse if the OWL format is selected, but will not show the SKOS concepts as classes on the BioPortal site, so they will not be visible.
+The ontology will still parse if the OWL format is selected, but will not treat the SKOS concepts as classes on the BioPortal site, so they will not be visible in the UI or in response to the classes API call.

 You can verify your terms are visible to the public by visiting the Classes tab and viewing the tree that's shown in that tab.

+You may have to wait some time before your ontology and its classes become fully visible in BioPortal.
+If the classes are not visible by several hours after submission, first double-check that your .ttl file is valid, as described above.
+If it is, you can get help by emailing support@bioontology.org.

 ## Making Private Ontology Externally Accessible

-If you want your ontology to be visible to an external system (like the [CEDAR Workbench](https://metadatacenter.org)), and your ontology Viewing Restrictions field is set to Private, you will have to explicitly give your external application or user permissions to access it with their own API key or account.
+If your ontology Viewing Restrictions field is set to Private, but you want the ontology to be visible to an external system (like the [CEDAR Workbench](https://metadatacenter.org)), you must explicitly give your external application or user permission to access the ontology using their own account's API key.
-To do so for the CEDAR Workbench, enter `cedar`, `cedar-mjd`, `cedar-test`, and `cedar-public` in the Viewing Restrictions field for those accounts.
+To do so for the CEDAR Workbench tool, enter `cedar`, `cedar-mjd`, `cedar-test`, and `cedar-public` in the Viewing Restrictions field for those accounts.

+To validate that the classes are visible to CEDAR, use the command `https://data.bioontology.org/ONT_ACRONYM/classes`, replacing ONT_ACRONYM with your ontology acronym (and adding '?apikey=" and your own API key, if you haven't done so before).
+You should see the terms of your ontology within the JSON response.

 It takes as many as 7 hours for the ontology to be detected in CEDAR once it is published by BioPortal.

 ## Automation